sleak-lbl/weekly-emails/items/intronersc.md

-### Introduction to NERSC Resources, June 3
+### Introduction to NERSC Resources on Thursday

-NERSC invites you to join our Introduction to NERSC Resources training on Thursday, June 3, 2021, from 1-3 pm (Pacific time).
+NERSC invites you to join our Introduction to NERSC Resources training **this Thursday, June 3, 2021, from 1-3 pm (Pacific time).**

 This training is aimed at beginning users, to acquaint them with the basics of NERSC computational systems and their programming environment.
 Topics covered